 On a standard NHL moneyline bet, overtime and shootouts count towards the final result.
 For moneyline wagering, you’re simply picking the winner of the contest.
 Games that aren’t decided during regulation will head to extra time, while a shootout is also added on during the regular season if there’s still no winner.
 For an alternative, some operators offer a wager on just the 60 minutes of regulation time with a tie listed as one of the options.

 The NHL Playoffs include a total of four rounds.
-After the regular season, the top four teams from the North, West, Central and East Divisions advance to the postseason.
+After the regular season, the top three teams from the Atlantic, Metropolitan, Central and Pacific Divisions plus two conference wild-card teams advance to the postseason.
 It’s a single-elimination tournament with each series contested under best-of-seven rules.
 After the opening round, that means eight teams move on.
 The four winners from the second round move on to the Stanley Cup Semifinals, while the winners of that round make the Stanley Cup finals.

 Yes.
 Who is officially starting in the net can have an impact on the betting odds.
 In extreme cases in which there’s a goalie injury or a massive lack of clarity on who might be starting, books will hold off on lines until they have more information.
 When regular starters are slated to go, books will price the NHL betting lines accordingly based on the overall strengths of the teams.
 For games in which the backups get a turn, the numbers can be impacted in comparison to how they would be priced with the normal starter.